There is a scary amount of people who don’t know where to start with marketing.

 Now some people may tag social media as inbound marketing, however that may not always be the case.

 That’s because it’s all about how you use the channels.

 In some situations, social media can be used as effective outbound marketing.
 And other outbound methods can be used as inbound methods as well.

-For example, Facebook is a massive social media platform.
+For example, Facebook one of the best social media platforms.
 Millions of users are on Facebook and many businesses are too.